abend0c1/piv/README.md

   verify that the content is as expected.

 The result of this checking is indicated in the job step condition code of the step running the PIV EXEC.
-It then sets the job step condition code.
 Usually COND CODE 0 means "all good" and COND CODE 4 means "PIV failed" - but you can set whatever condition code you want.
 This enables you to take further automated action